arigoldx/ivy-old/README.md

 cannot, of course, teach someone something that they do not care to learn about.
 Not easily, at least.
 Those activities that are more successful will be selected for, those less gradually eliminated or changed.
-Kind of evolutionarily.
+Kind of like evolution.

 Design Note
 -----------

-Just in case some of y'all are wondering, I thought I'd mention a thing about my design philosophy, specifically the UI.
-Basically this is how I look at things: the smaller and simpler the better.
-I'm talking from an energy standpoint.
+I believe that, in general, the smaller and simpler things are the better.
+Certainly from an energy-use standpoint.
 If the user has to upload all sorts of cute little gifs and other graphics and whatnot, it simply takes more energy.
 Sure, it might not be a lot, per person.
 But it adds up.
 And why use more energy if it's not really necessary?
-Soooo, all things & functionalities being equal, I'm actually trying to reduce the amounts of bytes sent across the internet.
+Soooo, all things & functionalities being equal, I'm actually trying to reduce the amounts of bytes sent across the internet with my design.